kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 }
 ```

-* "Hey, Lokathor, isn't it totally stupid that we're passing radius twice to
+I can already hear you asking, "Hey, Lokathor, isn't it totally stupid that
-  each `check_quadrant` call?"
+we're passing radius twice to each `check_quadrant` call?"

-* "Yeah, sure, but like let's _turn it on_ first and see if the results look
+"Yeah, sure, but like let's _turn it on_ first and see if the results look right
-  right before we go fiddling with too many of the particulars."
+before we go fiddling with too many of the particulars."

 ### Part 04d: We Turn It On